If you’re looking for the best digital multitrack recorder, there are a few things you’ll want to keep in mind.

 Our Editor’s Best Digital Multitrack Recorders Reviews

-- Customized applications for field recording, music and podcasting
+- Customized applications for podcasting, music and field recording

 - 12-track simultaneous recording